radicalbit/radicalbit-ai-gateway-docs/docs/about.md

 ## Project Overview

-The Radicalbit AI Gateway is a powerful, flexible, and feature-rich service designed to act as a standardized, centralized, intelligent entry point for all your interactions with Large Language Models (LLMs).
+The Radicalbit AI Gateway is a simple and streamlined tool that connects to the models used in your Generative AI application, offering the ability to apply guardrails, load balancing, and management of inbound and outbound traffic.

 ### Mission

-Our mission is to simplify and secure AI model access while providing enterprise-grade features for production deployments.
+Our mission is to simplify and secure AI model access while providing essential features for managing and monitoring AI applications.

 ### Vision